The $q$ and $q^{-1}$-symmetric orthogonal polynomials in the $q$-Askey scheme, their dual polynomials and functions, orthogonality, generating functions and relations and nonterminating $q$-Chaundy double product representations: Mathematical preliminaries

 \end{cor} \begin{proof} Take $r=s$, $p=0$ in \eqref{ivg3}, which completes the proof. \end{proof} Note that in Corollary \ref{cor:1.5} if the terminating basic hypergeometric series on the left-hand side is balanced then the argument of the terminating basic hypergeometric series on the right-hand side is $q^2/z$.

 Another equality we can use is the following connecting relation between terminating basic hypergeometric series with base $q$, and with base $q^{-1}$:

-In order to understand the procedure for obtaining the $q$-inverse analogues of the basic hypergeo\-metric orthogonal polynomials studied in this manuscript, let us consider a special case in detail.
-Let $n\in\N_0$,
+In order to understand the procedure for obtaining the $q^{-1}$ analogs of the basic hypergeo\-metric orthogonal polynomials studied in this manuscript, let us consider a special case in detail.
+Let $n\in\mathbb N_0$,

 where